Detailed Reporting And Statements

 After logging into your account, go to Account then Billing.
 You’ll see a “Change Plan” option next to your conference code.
 Click that link and select your updated plan then hit submit when you are done.

 Note: Upgrades are effective immediately and downgrades take effect the next billing cycle.
-Also check out our new screen sharing for online meetings.
+Also check out our new screen sharing feature for online meetings.

 How do I cancel a subscription plan?